RiotGamesCookbooks/artifact-cookbook/README.md

 ## artifact_file

 Downloads a file from a provided location and then verifies that the integrity of the file is intact.
 Artifact files from Nexus will check with the Nexus Server to verify the SHA1 of the downloaded file.
-Artifact files from an HTTP source will either use the provided SHA256 checksum to verify integrity or skip the check if no checksum is given.
+Artifact files from an HTTP or S3 source will either use the provided SHA256 checksum to verify integrity or skip the check if no checksum is given.

 ### Actions